idhyt/autossh/atsh-lib/README.md

 The autossh/@shell library can be used.
+See the cli tools [autossh](https://crates.io/crates/autossh)

 ```rust
 use atsh_lib::atsh::{add, download, initialize, list, login, remove, upload};